 Program Responsible Party Responsibility Terminated Agency Pool Actuarial Provide a forecast of benefit payment cash flow.
-Staff 2.
-Recalculate pool benefit payment cash flow when new agencies are added to the program.
+2. Recalculate pool benefit payment cash flow when new agencies are added to the program.

-General Pension Consultant Program Responsible Party Responsibility Total Fund General Pension Consultant 1.
-Provide independent review, analysis, and recommendations regarding the development and revision of policies to ensure overall consistency, use of best practices, a system-wide approach, and implementation of CalPERS policies.
-2. Provide independent perspective and counsel to the Committ include routine communication with the Investment Office star periodic review of processes and procedures.
-General Pension Monitor and evaluate the appropriate use of benchmarks related to performance of the Total Fund and Programs relative to the policy.
+General Pension Consultant Program Responsible Party Responsibility Total Fund General Pension Consultant Provide independent review, analysis, and recommendations regarding the development and revision of policies to ensure overall consistency, use of best practices, a system-wide approach, and implementation of CalPERS policies.
+Provide independent perspective and counsel to the Committee, to include routine communication with the Investment Office staff and periodic review of processes and procedures.
+Benchmarks General Pension Consultant Monitor and evaluate the appropriate use of benchmarks related to performance of the Total Fund and Programs relative to the policy.
 Review and recommend approval of all requests for benchmark replacements and modifications.

-Private Asset Class Boa ard Investment (Consultants (PACBIC) Program Transaction Type/Size Independent Due Diligence Report (not PACBIC) Prudent Person Opinion (not PACBIC) PACBIC Transaction Role Opinion to the Board Fund Investments MID discretion N/A MID discretion N/A 2.
+Private Asset Class Board Investment Consultants (PACBIC) Program Transaction Type/Size Independent Due Diligence Report (not PACBIC) Prudent Person Opinion (not PACBIC) PACBIC Transaction Role Opinion to the Board 1.
+Fund Investments MID discretion N/A MID discretion N/A 2.
 Co-Investment MID discretion N/A MID discretion N/A 3.
-Direct Investment MID discretion Required MID discretion N/A Private Equity 3.4.
-Customized Investment AccountsSeparate Account that invest- alongside other similarly structured funds in the same investments MID discretion N/A MID discretion N/A 4.5.
-Customized Investment Accounts with an individual mandate that does not invest alongside other similarly structured funds in the same N/A Required MID discretion N/A
+Direct Investment MID discretion Required MID discretion N/A Private Equity 3.
+4. Customized Investment Accounts Separate Account that invest- alongside other similarly structured funds in the same investments MID discretion N/A MID discretion N/A 4.
+5. Customized Investment Accounts with an individual mandate that does not invest alongside other similarly structured funds in the same N/A Required MID discretion N/A